pentacledotai/defi-learning/atomics/AMM.md

 ## Risk implications

-Code bugs/exploits (unintended, many new and untested AMM algorithms) Scam coins / rugpulls — the market owner on e.g. coinbase makes sure only "legit" coins are available on their platform; not the case on permissionless DEXes...
+As with any software, new and untested AMMs can have unintended bugs that may make them vulnerable to exploits.
+Fortunately, the biggest and most popular DeFi markets are typically the ones that have stood the test of time and their open-source code has been well scrutinised.

+The permissionless nature of Decentralised Exchanges also means that people may open markets for malicious scam coins; even if the AMM algorithm is safe, one must be careful when shopping for coins on a DEX.

 ## Rewards

 Exchange without trusted intermediaries

-Sometimes the DEX protocols have their own coin which they give out as a reward to their users (as an airdrop or in form of yield for LPing, for example)
+Sometimes the DEX protocols have their own coin which they give out as a reward to their users (as an airdrop or in form of yield for providing liquidity, for example).
+These coins get their value from governing future changes to the protocol they are connected to, typically.

 ## Links
 https://www.gemini.com/cryptopedia/amm-what-are-automated-market-makers